Kepler-11g

-Kepler-11g is an exoplanet discovered in the orbit of the sunlike star Kepler-11 by the Kepler space telescope, a NASA satellite tasked with searching for terrestrial planets.
+Kepler-11g is an exoplanet orbiting the star Kepler-11 by the Kepler space telescope, a NASA satellite tasked with searching for terrestrial planets.
 Kepler-11g is the outermost of the star's six planets.
 The planet orbits at a distance of nearly half the mean distance between Earth and the Sun.
 It completes an orbit every 118 days, placing it much further from its star than the system's inner five planets.
 Its estimated radius is a little over three times that of Earth, i.e. comparable to Neptune's size.
 Kepler-11g's distance from the inner planets made its confirmation more difficult than that of the inner planets, as scientists had to work to exhaustively disprove all reasonable alternatives before Kepler-11g could be confirmed.
 The planet's discovery, along with that of the other Kepler-11 planets, was announced on February 2, 2011.
 According to NASA, the Kepler-11 planets form the flattest and most compact system yet discovered.